woodworker/geoHelper/README.rst

 geoHelper
 =========

-geoHelper will be a set of php classes to help in the daili work with geodata
+geoHelper will be a set of php classes to help in the daily work with geodata

 Goals